tekouh/Ryoify-Youtube/README.md

 </div>

-# First time doing github and stuff, if there's any problem about this extension, Message me!!!
+# First time doing github and stuff, if there's any problem about this extension, Make a Public Issue!!